fhidalgor/mutagenesis_visualization/docs/doc3_normalizing.rst

 Normalizing datasets
 ====================

-This section will teach the different options to normalize the data using the function :func:`mutagenesis_visualization.main.process_data.calculate_enrichment.calculate_enrichment` .
+This section will teach the different options to normalize the data using the function :func:`mutagenesis_visualization.calculate_enrichment` .

 If you already have your own processing pipeline built, you can skip this section and go to the (:ref:`Creating plots`) examples.

 Import modules and load data